 Migraines: Causes and Cures

-Migraines have a number of causes, and there are also many cures.
-Experts share what you might be doing to indirectly cause migraine headaches, and what they’ve recently discovered to relieve them.
+Migraines have several causes, and there are also many cures.
+Experts share what you might be doing to indirectly cause migraine headaches and what they’ve recently discovered to relieve them.
 There are many simple ways to prevent migraines.
 The surprising main cause is the new medication you may be prescribed.

 Caffeinated Headaches